+3 sem hrs cr.
 This course is a survey of the major issues associated with conducting international business.
 It provides students an understanding of the growing global marketplace.
-Prerequisite: BUSN 1305 (formerly BUS 1210) or permission of the appropriate curriculum chair.
-(Formerly: BUS 2010)
+Prerequisite: BUSN 1305 or permission of the appropriate curriculum chair Formerly/Same As (Formerly BUS 2010) Transfer (UT) or Non Transfer Course (UN): UN